 When you rent a car it can be important to have the necessary insurances.
 A rental car without insurance can quickly turn into a bad costly experience if you are involved in an accident.
-With this being said, we will go over the most common insurance in rent a car, Collision Damage Waiver (CDW).
+With this being said, we will go over the most common insurance in renting a car, Collision Damage Waiver (CDW).
 We will go over what it covers, what not and what to keep in mind about the CDW.

 What is Collision Damage Waiver?

-Collision Damage Waiver, also known as CDW is a basic car rental insurance offered to renters by rent a car companies.
+Collision Damage Waiver, also known as CDW is a basic car rental insurance offered to renters by rent a car company.
 CDW limits your financial liability in case of damages to the body of the hired vehicle with an excess.
 The driver is responsible to pay for the excess, but the rest of the cost is waived by the car rental company.
-This excess can be different between rent a car companies.
+This excess can be different between rent a car company.